whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 ![](https://i.etsystatic.com/inv/b9abae/3708816689/inv_fullxfull.3708816689_rks8cgqa.jpg?version=0)

 [Etsy Engineering-How Etsy Uses Thermodynamics to Help You Search for](https://www.etsy.com/codeascraft/how-etsy-uses-thermodynamics-to-help-you-search-for-geeky) - Etsy shoppers love the large and diverse selection of our marketplace.
-But, for those who dont know exactly what theyre...
+But, for those who dont know exactly what theyre…

 2022-11-10T17:02:28.000Z